radiodee1/bert-aiml/README.md

 * Machine learning is most prevalent and proves to be the best tool but aiml files are defined and easily available.

+* No training should be done to make this project work.

+* The `./src/aiml_consume.py` implements a simple version of aiml 1.0.
+This file is meant to work on python 3.6.
+See the `virtualenv` folder for details on installing the python language.

+* The `./src/aiml_run_example.py` file is used for comparrison, and does not employ bert.
+It uses the `python-aiml` library.

 # env
 The `.env` file should look like this: